Argon-Interactive/Xenon-Engine/ReadmeDocumentation/SceneManagement.md

 - `bool hasComponent<T>(Entity entity)`
   - Parameters:
     - entity - Entity to check if it has component T.
+  - Return value: return whether or not the entity has component T.
 - `T& getComponent<T>(Entity entity)`
   - Parameters:
     - entity - Entity that owns required component of type T.